You are now leaving GSK’s website

 Find out more below about the types of patients who could benefit from Nucala.

-Meet Violet, 52 years old
+Meet Colin, 52 years old

 Fictional patient profile